 - A new multi-story carpark at Blacktown Hospital.

-Jacobs has also been engaged to undertake the Stage 2 of the expansion, valued at $400 million.
+Jacobs was later engaged to undertake the Stage 2 of the expansion, valued at $400 million.
 The Stage 2 Acute Services Building will comprise new Emergency, ICU, Operating Theaters and Birthing and Maternity departments.

 An updated identity for BMDH is forged through the unique character of the Hospital Street and the façades of the new building.
 The extensive use of bright colored glass and natural materials gives the building a friendly and open personality appropriate to the diverse and multicultural Blacktown community.